Commercial Property Insurance for Fine Arts

-Many policies contain a Limitations section that excludes coverage for breakage of fragile items like statuary, marbles, and chinaware.
-Breakage of such property is excluded unless it results from a "specified cause of loss."
+The standard ISO form also contains a breakage limitation that applies to fragile items like statuary, marbles, and chinaware.
+Breakage of such property is excluded unless it results from a named peril or building glass breakage.

 Fine Arts Coverage

-Most fine arts forms cover artwork and other collectibles on an agreed value basis.
-This means you and your insurer agree on the value of each item at the beginning of the policy period.
+Fine arts insurance should cover artwork on an agreed value basis.
+When you buy fine arts insurance, you submit a list of the property you want to insure and designate the value of each item.
+You and your insurer agree on the value of each item at the beginning of the policy period.
 If a piece of artwork is lost, damaged or stolen, the loss will be calculated based on the agreed-upon value.
-A deductible applies to each loss.

-Most schedule forms provide some coverage for fine arts you acquire during the policy period.
+Most scheduled forms provide some coverage for fine arts you acquire during the policy period.
 The limit is usually low, and the coverage is short-term (often 30 days).
-If you purchase new artwork, contact your insurer promptly to have the item added to your policy.
+If you purchase new artwork, you'll need to contact your insurer promptly to have the item added to your policy.

 Fine arts forms contain fewer exclusions than a standard property policy.
-Most cover damage caused by any risk that is not specifically excluded.
+Most cover damage caused by any risk not specifically excluded.
 Here are some common exclusions:

-The breakage exclusion is often similar to the one found in standard property policies.
-However, this exclusion can be eliminated for an additional premium.
-Coverage for flood and earthquake may also be available.
+The breakage exclusion is similar to the one found in the property policy.
+Some insurers will eliminate it for an additional premium.
+They may also offer coverage for flood and earthquake.

 Extended Coverage Endorsements